I Preached My Most Powerful Sermon in a 'Still Small Voice'

 Later that day I received a note in my mailbox from the president of the seminary.
 He thanked me for the sermon and shared how much it helped him because he was waiting to hear from God concerning some major decisions he had to make.

 Some of my classmates said they did not want to follow me to preach their evaluated sermons because I had raised the bar too high for them.
-Needless to say, my preaching professor said she had never witnessed anything like that before and the sermon passed with flying colors.
+Needless to say, my preaching professor said she had never witnessed anything like that before and my sermon passed with flying colors.

 Why I Think That Happened